hackclub/hackclub/workshops/parallax_effect/README.md

 > **Note:** Parallax scrolling does not always work on mobile devices smartphones.
 However, you can use media queries to turn off the effect on mobile devices.

-We can see how the parallax scrolling works, in real wesites, in this example [here](https://codepen.io/samdbeckham/full/OPXPNp).
+We can see how the parallax scrolling works in this example [here](https://codepen.io/samdbeckham/full/OPXPNp).

 <a href="https://codepen.io/samdbeckham/full/OPXPNp" target="_blank"><img src="https://cloud-kt149rdr8.vercel.app/ezgif.com-add-text.gif" alt="parallax scrolling"/></a>